ryanabrego/PI-Adapter-OPC-UA-Docs/V1/Installation/Install PI Adapter for OPC UA using Docker.md

 ### REST access from the local host to the Docker container

-Complete the following to run the container:
+Complete the following steps to run the container:

 1. Use the docker container image opcuaadapter created previously.
 2. Type the following in the command line (sudo may be necessary):